-Government rules for houses of multiple occupation can be a bit of a minefield.
-Landlords ask us all the time about how they can be sure that they’re meeting HMO regulation head on.
-The good news is that your local HMO officer is there to help and as simple as it sounds a phone call to your local authority is all it will take to get you on the right track.
+Government rules for HMOs can be a bit of a minefield.
+Landlords ask us all the time about how they can be sure that they're meeting HMO regulations.
+The good news is that your local HMO officer is there to help and a phone call to your local authority is all it will take to get you on the right track.

 A lot of you have asked how you can be sure that you are complying with all the legislation surrounding houses of multiple occupation (HMOs).

 It's true that HMOs have a lot of regulations and requirements attached to them but today's article is still going to be quite short.